 Background: Calotropis procera Aiton (C. procera) is used in folk medicine to cure various diseases.
 However, the use of herbs in human medicine is sometimes associated with adverse effects.
 Chick embryo is a preclinical model relevant to assess adverse effects of drugs and herbs.
 Therefore, the current study aimed to assess the alteration of vascular branching patterns in the chick’s extra-embryonic membrane following C. procera treatment.
 Besides, the alteration in molecular cues involved in early embryonic vasculogenesis, such as vascular endothelial growth factor A (VEGF-A) was also quantified.

-Methods: Thirty fertile chicken eggs were divided into three equal treatment groups; sham control, and C. procera-treated groups whose cases were treated with C. procera extract at doses of 50 or 100 mg per kg of egg weight.
+Methods: In an experimental study, 30 fertile chicken eggs were divided into three equal treatment groups; sham control, and C. procera-treated groups whose cases were treated with C. procera extract at doses of 50 or 100 mg per kg of egg weight.

 Results: Quantification of extra-embryonic membrane vasculature showed that anti-vasculogenic effect of the herbal extract was revealed by a reduction in vessels area, total vessels length, vascular branch and increased lacunarity.
 The alterations were made in a dose-dependent manner.
 The relative expression levels of VEGF-A mRNA was also decreased in the herbal-exposed extra-embryonic membrane.